NebulaServices/XenOS/docs/API.md

 # XenOS APIs
 Documentation covering (most) of the XenOS APIs
 - Notice: some APIs aren't very useful, so they haven't been documented, but they could be useful to you!
-If you're looking for a nieche feature it *probably* exists but you'll after to read some code.
+If you're looking for a niche feature it *probably* exists but you'll after to read some code.

-## `xen.ATL`
-The [Anura](https://github.com/mercuryworkshop/anuraos) Translation Layer for XenOS

-### `await xen.ATL.package.install`
-Same as `xen.packages.install`

 ## `xen.FilePicker`
 File Picker for XenOS